open-metadata/OpenMetadata/openmetadata-docs/content/deployment/upgrade/index.md

 We will remove the dbt configuration from your existing metadata ingestion pipelines and they will keep working as expected.

 After upgrading you will have to create the dbt workflow for the dbt ingestion to start working again.

+### Airflow Lineage Backend

+- The import for the Airflow Lineage Backend has been updated from `airflow_provider_openmetadata.lineage.openmetadata.OpenMetadataLineageBackend` to `airflow_provider_openmetadata.lineage.backend.OpenMetadataLineageBackend`.
+- We removed support from Airflow v1.
+- The failure callback now only updates the pipeline status if the Pipeline already exists in OpenMetadata.

 ## Breaking Changes from 0.12.x Stable Release